Nina Fiore

-Nina Fiore is an American TV and film writer as well as producer.
+Nina Fiore is an American TV and film writer and producer.
 She has written for Eureka (2006), Alphas (2014), The Vampire Diaries, Nancy Drew and the Hidden Staircase, and The Handmaid's Tale (2017).
-For her work on The Handmaid's Tale, Fiore won the 2018 Writers Guild of America Award for Television: New Series and WGA Dramatic Series, as well receiving the nomination for the 2019 72nd Primetime Emmy Awards for Outstanding Drama Series.
+For her work on The Handmaid's Tale, Fiore, along with the entire writing staff, won the 2018 Writers Guild of America Award for Television: New Series and the 2018 Writers Guild of America Award for Television: Dramatic Series, and she later received a nomination for the 2019 Primetime Emmy Award for Outstanding Drama Series.

 Career

-Fiore was a writer for The Handmaid's Tale (2017-2019).
+Fiore was a writer for The Handmaid's Tale (2017–2019).
 She wrote for the show when it won for the Primetime Emmy Award for Outstanding Drama Series and Outstanding Writing for a Drama Series, as well as the Golden Globe Award for Best Television Series – Drama.

 Fiore is developing a new series for Freeform titled Dante's Inferno.